davidhenning/Kickipedia-2/README.md

 # Requirements #

 - Apache 2 with enabled mod_rewrite and a possibilty to create your own virtual host
-- PHP 5.3 or higher with following extensions:
+- PHP 5.3.3 or higher with following extensions:
   - mongo
   - json
   - hash
   - mcrypt
   - session
 - MongoDB 2.0 or higher
+- Composer

 # Installation #

+1. Install Composer
+   `curl -s http://getcomposer.org/installer | php` (skip to the next step if it's already installed on your server)

-1. Clone the repository in a directory inside the htdocs directory of your web server
+2. Clone the repository in a directory inside the htdocs directory of your web server

+3. Run `php composer.phar install` to resolve all dependencies

-2. Configure a virtual host (see below)
+4. Configure a virtual host (see below)

-3. Open yourdomain.com/setup.php and follow the instructions
+5. Open yourdomain.com/setup.php and follow the instructions

-4. You're finished.
+6. You're finished.
 Have fun!

 ## Apache configuration ##